December 5, 2011

 Created in 1923, INTERPOL is the world's largest international police organization, representing 190 member countries.
 Its goal is to facilitate cross-border police co-operation and to assist with preventing and combating international crime.

 INTERPOL is the first point of contact for many countries pursuing an international investigation.
-It does not actively investigate crimes, but acts as a conduit for member countries to share information and seek assistance in criminal investigations in their respective jurisdictions.
+It acts as a conduit for member countries to share information and seek assistance in criminal investigations in their respective jurisdictions.

 In each of the member countries, INTERPOL is represented by a National Central Bureau (NCB), which is usually located in the capital city of the country.
 INTERPOL Ottawa, which is the Canadian NCB, serves as the primary link between law enforcement agencies in Canada and around the world.
-It also coordinates all international requests for assistance with the appropriate Canadian law enforcement agencies.
+It coordinates all international requests for assistance with the appropriate Canadian law enforcement agencies and also conducts criminal investigations.

 The Operations Center acts as Canada's front-line responder for Canadian police investigators and government departments requiring international assistance in criminal matters.
 The Center is responsible for receiving, evaluating and efficiently processing all requests for assistance from INTERPOL member countries.